huggingface/blog/logits-processor-zoo.md

 From that day on, Max became known as the forest explorer, and his love for the outdoors was only matched by his love for the people he met along the way.
 And whenever he looked up at the stars, he remembered the wise words of the old woman: "The forest is full of magic, but it's also full of kindness.
 Always look for it."
 ```

-In the examples above, we have used the `GenLengthLogitsProcessor` to both shorten our generated response
+In the examples above, we have used the `GenLengthLogitsProcessor` to both shorten and lengthen the
-and also lengthen it.
+our generated response from the model.

 ### 2. **CiteFromPromptLogitsProcessor**